mattriley/agile-avatars/README.md

 While convenient, this creates a strong coupling to Parcel, as in, the code cannot be interpreted without it.
 Pre-processing JavaScript, whether it be Parcel or any other tool, increases the time it takes to reflect changes.
 This is problematic in scenarios where speed matters, such as running unit tests.

-The application is split into 2 top-level directories: `public` and `src`.
+The application is split into 2 top-level directories: public and src.

-- `public` contains the entry HTML file, static assets such as images and CSS, and the minimum amount of code needed to launch 'the application'.
+- __public__ contains the entry HTML file, static assets such as images and CSS, and the minimum amount of code needed to launch 'the application'.
-- `src` contains all the code comprising 'the application'.
+- __src__ contains all the code comprising 'the application'.

-In order to isolate Parcel, only `public` may use Parcel loaders.
-This allows unit tests to cover `src` without having to build the application which helps keep the tests fast.
+In order to isolate Parcel, only public may use Parcel loaders.
+This allows unit tests to cover src without having to build the application which helps keep the tests fast.

-The following code is referenced by `index.html` and launches the application:
+The following code is referenced by index.html and launches the application:

 <details open>
 <summary>public/app.js</summary>